AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

     * **Title**

-      Specify a title if required.
-This is overlaid on the appropriate slide.
+      Specify a title if necessary.
+The title is overlaid on the appropriate slide.

 * **Advanced**